File::Path - create or remove directory trees

 name of the file, and indicating whether it's using rmdir

-to remove it, or that it's skipping it.
+or unlink to remove it, or that it's skipping it.

 (defaults to FALSE)